asbjornenge/keytalk/README.md

 It's your basic weekend project for now, wrapping the keybase cli and pushing to [firebase](https://www.firebase.com/).
 Expect bugs.

 Make sure you have the keybase cli installed and everything set up correctly before you start using this.
+You also might need to use the keybase client to encrypt a message to a target user before using keytalk (because of the client asking questions).

 **!!!!
 Communication metadata is NOT encrypted, for now. !!!!**